Fine Line Tattoos vs. Traditional Tattoos: What’s the Difference?

 Clients drawn to timeless tattoo culture

-There’s a myth that fine line tattoos don’t last, but that’s only true when they’re done poorly or without proper aftercare.
-A well-executed fine line tattoo will age gracefully, though it will likely soften over time due to its delicate nature.
+There’s a myth that fine line tattoos don’t last—but that’s only true when they’re done poorly or without proper aftercare.
+A well-executed fine line tattoo will age gracefully, though it may soften over time due to its delicate nature.

-Traditional tattoos, on the other hand, are built to be bold forever, even as they fade.
-Their thick lines and saturated colors hold up well against aging and sun exposure.
+Traditional tattoos, on the other hand, are built to stay bold.
+Their thick lines and saturated colours hold up well against fading and sun exposure.

-Go fine line if you want something soft, delicate, intimate, or minimalist.
+Choose fine line tattoos if you want something soft, delicate, intimate, or minimalist.

-Go traditional if you want something classic, bold, vibrant, or iconic.
+Choose traditional tattoos if you want something bold, colourful, classic, and iconic.

-Both are beautiful in their own way—what matters most is that it feels right for you.
+Both are beautiful in their own way—what matters most is that it feels true to you.